California man admits to deliberately crashing plane to get YouTube views

-With multiple camera shots and slick editing, Trevor Jacob documented the dramatic moments when his small plane crashed into a Santa Barbara County hillside as he parachuted to safety.
+(KTLA) – With multiple camera shots and slick editing, former pilot Trevor Jacob documented the dramatic moments when his small plane crashed into a California hillside in Santa Barbara County, just moments after he jumped from the cockpit and parachuted to safety.

-The 2021 video titled, “I Crashed My Airplane,” quickly amassed hundreds of thousands of views on YouTube.
+The 2021 video, uploaded to YouTube with the title “I Crashed My Airplane,” quickly amassed hundreds of thousands of views.

 On Wednesday, Jacob, 29, pleaded guilty to a felony charge of obstructing a federal investigation after admitting to intentionally crashing the plane to get views on his YouTube channel, the United States Department of Justice announced.
 He faces up to 20 years in federal prison.

-About 30 minutes later, while flying above the Los Padres National Forest near Santa Maria, the YouTube video shows Jacob saying the plane’s lone engine had failed.
+In the YouTube video, Jacob claimed he intended to spread someone’s ashes over the Los Padres National Forest.
+Once over the mountains, the video shows Jacob saying the plane’s lone engine had failed.

-Jacob jumped from the plane and recorded himself parachuting to the ground.
+With a parachute already strapped to his back, Jacob then jumped out of the plane, gripping a seflie stick to record himself.
 Cameras mounted inside and outside of the aircraft showed it descending over the hills and eventually crashing into dry brush.

 “Thank you, God.
 Thank you, universe.
-Thank you, higher power, for watching over me,” he says after hiking to the wreckage.
+Thank you, higher power, for watching over me,” he said, after hiking to the wreckage.

-He then hiked out of the forest and flagged down a driver.
+He then trekked out of the forest and flagged down a driver.

 “Jacob drove the wreckage to Lompoc City Airport and unloaded it in a hangar,” prosecutors said.
 “He then cut up and destroyed the airplane wreckage and, over the course of a few days, deposited the detached parts of the wrecked airplane into trash bins at the airport and elsewhere.”